 - If the employee has breached confidentiality agreements,

 - If the employee does not carry out the requirements of their employment contract,

 - Where an employee has feigned illness or been repeatedly late for work.

 For less serious cases it is far better practice for the employer to issue formal warnings to the employee.
-Proceeding to dismiss someone for a minor infraction without providing warning may lead to legal difficulties for the employer.
-However, in the event of a serious incident, where the employer has justified reasons for considering dismissal to be the the best course of action (having taken into account other possibilities), the employer may be able to proceed with dismissing an employee without having to provide a notice period.
-This is an extraordinary dismissal so if as an employer you are not sure whether this action is justified make sure to obtain legal assistance regarding this issue.
+Proceeding to dismiss someone for a minor infraction without warning may lead to legal difficulties for the employer.
+However, in the event of a serious incident, where the employer has justified reasons for considering dismissal to be the best course of action (having taken into account other possibilities), the employer may be able to dismiss an employee without having to provide a notice period.
+This is an extraordinary dismissal, so if as an employer, you are not sure whether this action is justified, make sure to obtain legal assistance regarding this issue.

 What Constitutes Unfair Dismissal?

 An employer needs to have a valid reason to dismiss an employee.
-Such valid reasons include issues regarding conduct, consistent underperformance in the workplace, the company closing folding, downsizing or restructuring and issues regarding regular or long-term illness.
-However, there are strong legislative rules in the field of unfair dismissal.
-Subsequently, dismissing someone on the grounds of their race, religion, sexual orientation or gender is not permissible in employment law.
-An employer treating an employee in an unequal manner based on these grounds is also a not permitted.
-Subsequently, if an employee believes they have been treated unfairly or dismissed unfairly based on these grounds they need to contact legal representation immediately.
+Such valid reasons include conduct, consistent underperformance in the workplace, the company closing folding, downsizing or restructuring and issues regarding regular or long-term illness.
+However, there are strict legislative rules in the field of unfair dismissal.
+Subsequently, dismissing someone on the grounds of their race, religion, sexual orientation, or gender is not permissible in employment law.
+An employer unequally treating an employee based on these grounds is also not permitted.
+Subsequently, if an employee believes they have been mistreated or dismissed unfairly based on these grounds, they need to immediately contact legal representation.